Post

 What I Didn’t Know

 While implementing pagination for the Gift API at Kakao Tech Campus, I used Spring Data JPA’s Page as the return type.
-Mentor told me something during code review:
+During code review, my mentor pointed out:

-“Page internally needs to know the total data count, so an additional count query runs.”
+“Page internally needs the total data count, so an extra count query runs.”

-I didn’t know that using Page triggers SELECT COUNT(*) on every request.
+I had no idea that using Page triggers SELECT COUNT(*) on every request.

 Why Is Count Query Dangerous?

-With small datasets, it’s fine.
-But with millions of rows, COUNT(*) can become a bottleneck.
+With small datasets, it’s no big deal.
+But with millions of rows, COUNT(*) can become a serious bottleneck.

-For infinite scroll UI, total count isn’t needed.
-But if you use Page, you’re running unnecessary count queries.
+For infinite scroll UIs, you don’t even need the total count.
+But if you’re using Page, you’re paying for unnecessary count queries.

 Mentor feedback:

-“Page exposes a lot of unnecessary information internally. totalPages, totalElements, sort, numberOfElements… If the client only needs some of this, there’s unnecessary serialization cost.”
+“Page exposes a lot of unnecessary info internally—totalPages, totalElements, sort, numberOfElements… If the client doesn’t need all of this, you’re wasting serialization cost.”

-“To avoid this, use Slice.
-Slice only determines if there’s a next page, so it doesn’t run a count query.”
+“Try using Slice instead.
+Slice only checks if there’s a next page, so it skips the count query entirely.”

 Page vs Slice